mixophrygian/ct-blog/tasks.md

 #Project Roadmap

 2/24:
-  -Add a modal for users who have "block all cookies" set on their phones or any other localstorage preventing settings - private mode
+  -make buttons more buttony - "new entry" buttons -Add a modal for users who have "block all cookies" set on their phones or any other localstorage preventing settings - private mode
   -nice to have: collapse / hide address bar on load